Benefits of National Science and Technology Forum (NSTF) membership

 - Managing community projects based on innovative technologies

 - Being a representative voice for the science, engineering and technology community

-- Members can be involved in all NSTF Discussion Forums: There are 5 or 6 Discussion Forums per year.
+- Members can be involved in all NSTF Discussion Forums: There are 4 to 6 Discussion Forums per year.
 Topics cover issues pertinent to science, engineering and technology (SET) and innovation.
 They usually last one full day, with up to 10 expert speakers giving various perspectives on the topic.
 There is no registration fee for members.
 Members can also recommend experts from their organisations to be on the speaker panel for a particular topic.